vizstack/vizstack/xnode/lib/SYMBOL-TABLE-SCHEMA.md

 }
 ```

-#### graphdata (TODO)
+#### graphdata
 ```
 "str": "GraphData",
 "data": {
-    "creatorop": null, //reference to graphop symbol, or None if leaf, "creatorpos"
+    "creatorop": null, // reference to graphop symbol, or None if leaf "creatorpos": 0, // the index in the creator op's output tuple, or -1 if leaf "kvpairs": {
-    "kvpairs": {
         // user-defined key-value pairs
+        "key": "@id:871432193874"
     }
 }
 ```

-#### graphop (TODO)
+#### graphop
 ```
 "str": "GraphOp",
 "data": {
-    "function": "xnode$98750897202" // reference to function which performed the operation represented by graphop "args": [["arg1"], ["arg2", "xnode$02395897342"]] // list of arguments to the op, containing only None or references to graphdata
+    "function": "@id:98750897202" // reference to function which performed the operation represented by graphop "args": [["arg1"], ["arg2", "@id:02395897342"]] // list of arguments to the op, containing only references to graphdata "kwargs": {
-    "kwargs": {
-        "dim": "xnode$3032099235" // keyword : graphdata ref pairs for each keyword argument input; assumed None for any keys not present
+        "dim": "@id:3032099235" // keyword : graphdata ref pairs for each keyword argument input; assumed None for any keys not present
     },
-    "container":"xnode$98750897202",
-    "functionname": "funky_the_function",
+    "container":"@id:98750897202", // symbol ID of graphcontainer, or null if no container "functionname": "funky_the_function",
-    "outputs": ["xnode$23509321590"] // list of graphdata objects output by the op }
+    "outputs": ["@id:23509321590"] // list of graphdata objects output by the op }
 ```

-#### graphcontainer (TODO)
+#### graphcontainer
 ```
 "str": "GraphContainer",
 "data": {
-    "contents": ["xnode$98750", "xnode$97750"], // list of graphop.graphcontainer grouped by this container.
+    "contents": ["@id:98750", "@id:97750"], // list of graphop.graphcontainer grouped by this container.
-    "container": "xnode$3032099235",
-    "temporalstep": 1,  // -1 for abstractive containers, >=0 for temporal
+    "container": "@id:3032099235", // symbol ID of graphcontainer, or null if no container "temporalstep": 1,  // -1 for abstractive containers, >=0 for temporal "height": 5, // length of longest chain of descendants "functionname": "funky_the_function", // name of associated function, or null if there is none (like for temporal containers)
-    "height": 5,
-    "functionname": "funky_the_function",
 }
 ```